 The percentage of American consumers with at least one account in the third party debt collection system increased slightly in the fourth quarter of 2013 while the average balance of accounts in collection jumped for the second straight quarter, according to data released this week by the Federal Reserve Bank of New York (FRBNY).

-The Commercial Collection Agency Association of the Commercial Law League of America reports that in the third quarter of 2013, the number of commercial (B2B) accounts placed with CCAA members increased by 14.49% when compared to the second quarter 2013.
+The Commercial Collection Agency Association of the Commercial Law League of America reports that in the fourth quarter of 2013, the number of commercial (B2B) accounts placed with CCAA members decreased slightly by 5.70% when compared to third quarter of 2013.

-Consumer delinquencies rose slightly across most loan categories in the second quarter of 2013, but remain significantly below their 15-year average, according to results from the American Bankers Association’s Consumer Credit Delinquency Bulletin.
+Consumer delinquencies declined significantly in last year’s third quarter as the economy improved and consumers better managed their finances, according to results from the American Bankers Association’s Consumer Credit Delinquency Bulletin.

 This should be a better year for the U.S. economy, which is important to the ARM industry.
 But we’re still on thin ice.